 Scholarships & Grants

-Scholarships and grants are forms of financial aid that do not have to be repaid.
+Scholarships and grants are forms of financial assistance referred to as gift aid, these do not have to be repaid.

 Each year, Hood College awards more than $6 million in merit-based scholarships, including scholarships for first-year students entering from high school as well as for students transferring from other colleges.
 Students admitted to Hood are automatically considered for most merit scholarships, the majority of which are renewable for up to four years (although some require a minimum GPA for their renewal).
 Overall academic performance, specific academic achievements, leadership and participation in school and community activities are important factors in awarding scholarships to both first-year and transfer students.